We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-It’s also important to consider whether the oil is still healthy to consume after you’ve heated it during cooking.
+It’s also important to consider whether the oil is still healthy to eat after you’ve heated it during cooking.

-This is because cooking oils have a range of smoke points, or temperatures at which they’re no longer stable.
-You should not use cooking oils to cook at temperatures above their smoke point.
+This is because cooking oils have a range of smoke points or temperatures at which they’re no longer stable.
+You should avoid using cooking oils for cooking at temperatures above their smoke point.

 When cooking oils are heated, particularly at high heat, they eventually reach their smoke point.
 This is the temperature at which the oil is no longer stable and begins to break down.

 Furthermore, oils that reach their smoke point release a substance called acrolein, which can create an unpleasant burnt flavor.
-What’s more, airborne acrolein may be dangerous to your lungs (
+Airborne acrolein may be dangerous to your lungs (

-Highly refined oils have a uniform appearance and tend to be less expensive, whereas oils that have undergone minimal processing may contain sediment particles, have a cloudier appearance, and maintain more of their natural flavor and color.
+Highly refined oils have a uniform appearance and tend to be less expensive.
+Unrefined oils undergo minimal processing and may contain sediment particles, have a cloudier appearance, and maintain more of their natural flavor and color.

 Cooking oils have their pros and cons.
 It’s helpful to choose cooking oils based on their smoke point and degree of processing.